Webinar: How I Invested Under $30K & Got Permanent Residency In Brazil: Register Now

 Children who grow up in Brazil gain native Portuguese — the sixth most-spoken language in the world — plus cultural fluency across Latin America.
 Combined with English and any other citizenships in the family, they'll be positioned for opportunities across multiple continents instead of being locked into one.

 In a world splitting into rival camps, Brazil has managed to stay friends with everyone.
-That's not an accident — and it's a big deal for anyone thinking about where to park their family and their assets.
+That's not an accident — and it's a big deal for anyone thinking about where to build a foothold for the future.

 Far From the Fighting